KIT-SZS/3dPrinting-TipsAndTricks/README.md

 - **Ultimaker 2**: print quality can be very high, almost "plug and print".
 Main issue : filament driver not putting out enough filament for prints with layer height >= 0.2.
 Best suited for 0.1 mm layer heights

-**tip** both machines are standalone, with an LCD screen / controller and an sd card
+**tip** both machines are standalone, with an LCD screen / controller and an sd card, as it is more reliable and faster than via USB.
+LCD controllers also allow adjusting parameters *during* a print ("tune" menu): THIS IS ESSENTIAL !!

 **tip** watch , analyze, adjust, instead of restarting the print : most prints can be "saved" : you will not have industrial quality parts from the start, but if a part "works" , all is fine !